gentee/eonza-assets/README.md

-# eonza-assets
+# Eonza-assets

-Static web-files for eonza application
+Static web-files for [eonza](https://github.com/gentee/eonza) automation application.
+These files are embedded into eonza executable file.